 - Forex.
 Trade in one of the most liquid markets in the world on over 30 currency pairs.

 - Contracts For difference (CFDs).
 A CFD is a contractual agreement between two parties to settle the difference between opening and closing price.
-CFDs allow customers to participate in the price movement of an underlying product without actually owning the asset, which can be a share, an index, a commodity or more.
+CFDs allow customers to participate in the price movement of an underlying product without actually owning the asset, which can be a stock, an index, a commodity or more.

 - Daily leverage certificates (DLCs).
 Stand to gain a fixed leveraged return between 3 to 7 times the daily performance of the underlying index.
 DLCs are classified as high-risk and complex financial products that offer the flexibility to trade both rising and falling markets.

 - Real estate investment trust (REITs).
-A class of securities that trade like shares on a securities exchange and typically generate income through a portfolio of real estate assets, which typically distribute income at regular intervals.
+A class of securities that trade like stocks on a securities exchange and typically generate income through a portfolio of real estate assets, which typically distribute income at regular intervals.
 The underlying assets of a REIT could include commercial, retail, industrial and residential properties located within a specific country or region.

 - Margin Facility.
 CGS-CIMB’s margin financing facility allows you to maximise on your trading opportunities with up to 14 interest-free days.